openhab/openhab-addons/addons/binding/org.openhab.binding.modbus/README.md

 }
 ```

-### Writing to different address and type than read
+### Writing To Different Address And Type Than Read

 This updates the item from discrete input index 4, and writes commands to coil 5.
 This can be useful when the discrete input is the measurement (e.g. "is valve open?"), and the command is the control (e.g. "open/close valve").